-67 See Section 1882(d)(3)(C) of the SSA.
+72 See Section 1882(d)(3)(C) of the SSA.

-ANTIDUPLICATION" before it is effectuated (binder paid, and coverage has started).
-QIs not enrolled in Medicare but whose QHP coverage is cancelled by the issuer because they share a policy with a Medicare enrollee will generally be eligible for an SEP.
-An issuer may not terminate a Medicare beneficiary's QHP policy during the plan year if it gains knowledge of the duplication of coverage after effectuation, but must non-renew the QHP coverage effective December 31, if the reenrollment plan is a different policy or contract of insurance and the new coverage duplicates Medicare or Medicaid benefits to which the enrollee is entitled (see also Section 3.4.8, Medicare Enrollment and Non-Renewals).
+An issuer that receives a new Exchange enrollment for a QHP that "duplicates" coverage for an individual that the issuer has knowledge is entitled to Medicare Part A or enrolled in Medicare Part B should cancel the QHP coverage with the Additional Maintenance Resource Code (AMRC) CANCEL-ANTIDUPLICATION before the coverage is effectuated (binder paid and coverage has started).
+QIs not entitled to Medicare Part A and not enrolled in Medicare Part B but whose QHP coverage is non-renewed by the issuer because they share a policy with an enrollee who is so entitled or enrolled will generally be eligible for an SEP.
+An issuer may not terminate a QHP policy of someone who is so entitled or enrolled during the plan year because the issuer gains knowledge of the duplication of coverage after effectuation but must non-renew the QHP coverage effective December 31 if the reenrollment plan is a different policy or contract of insurance and the new coverage duplicates Medicare or Medicaid benefits to which the enrollee is entitled (see also Section 3.4.8, Medicare Enrollment and Non-Renewals).

-11.6 Deceased Enrollee Periodic Data Matching
+11.6 Deceased Enrollee PDM

-The FFE takes action to end coverage for consumers who are both 1) identified as deceased via a periodic data match through the Exchange's trusted data source, and 2) enrolled in a QHP through the Exchange in accordance with 45 CFR 155.330.
+The FFE takes action to end coverage for consumers who are both 1) identified as deceased via a periodic data match through the Exchange's trusted data source and 2) enrolled in a QHP through the Exchange in accordance with 45 CFR 155.330.
 For these consumers, the FFE terminates their Exchange coverage retroactively, effective as of the date of the consumer's death if it occurred during the coverage year or effective on the start date of their current year coverage if date of death occurred before current coverage started.

 Since 2019, the Exchange has ended Exchange QHP coverage for consumers who are enrolled in Exchange QHP coverage and who have been identified as deceased through periodic data checks.
-This is accomplished by matching Exchange enrollment data against the Social Security Administration's (SSA) Death Master File (DMF), which the SSA provides to CMS on a weekly basis.
+This is accomplished by matching Exchange enrollment data against the Social Security Administration's Death Master File, which the Social Security Administration provides to CMS on a weekly basis.